javaee/cargotracker/CONTRIBUTING.md

 sublicensees are responsible for any modifications they make to the Submissions of others.*

 Copyright &copy; 2017 Oracle and/or its affiliates.
-All rights reserved.
+All rights reserved